 Below are our top 8 tips to get more sleep but first, let’s learn a little bit about the topic of sleep.

 Insomnia is defined as difficulty getting to and staying asleep (2).
 It does not necessarily mean having a short sleep or being laying awake for hours.
 Some people experience chronic insomnia even when their sleep is long enough in duration, but never feel completely rested or rejuvenated (2).
 If you often find that you can’t get a good night’s rest, there may be a chance you are experiencing insomnia.

 How does sleep work?

 Sleep has two phases.
-The first phase is rapid eye movement (REM), and the second is non-rapid eye movement (non-REM).3 You enter the non-REM phase first.
-The mind slows down, heart rate and blood pressure reduce and breathing is slow and steady.
-45- 60 minutes later, the body moves into the REM phase.3 During this time, the eyes are closed but they move rapidly in all directions.
+The first phase is rapid eye movement (REM), and the second is non-rapid eye movement (non-REM) (3).
+You enter the non-REM phase first.
+The mind slows down, heart rate and blood pressure reduction and breathing are slow and steady.
+45- 60 minutes later, the body moves into the REM phase (3).
+During this time, the eyes are closed but they move rapidly in all directions.
 Muscles become limp and immobile.3 Vivid dreaming often occurs during this phase and REM sleep is believed to benefit learning, memory and mood.

 Factors affecting sleep

 There are numerous factors that can affect our ability to have a good night’s snooze.
 An important thing to consider is what could be the cause of this.
 It may be beneficial to ask yourself a few of these important questions surrounding the below topics.